timothylimyl/SLAM-Neato/README.md

 ![pf](images/global_particles.jpg)

-The lidar likelihood model is set up in `localization_functions/lidarModel.m`, compute the log weights of every particle proposed.
+The lidar likelihood model is set up in `localization_functions/lidarModel.m`, this script compute the log weights of every particle proposed.
 The particles are then resampled using the weights computed using the function `localization_functions/resampleSystematic.m` and applying effective resampling using the function `localization_functions/getNeff.m` which was recommended by a paper .

 Run `mainLocalization_PF.m` to observe particle filter algorithm being run, animation to be expected: